Jade-Evans/rockPaperScissors/README.md

   _→ explore cleaner patterns using arrays, mapping, or reusable functions_
 - Update colour palettes for improved aesthetic harmony and accessibility
 - Add magical animations (e.g. glow, sparkle, bounce) to enhance interactivity
+- Include avatars for the player and computer and allow player to select themselves and their opponent
 - Include option for players to randomly generate their avatar instead of choosing manually
 - Allow players to select number of rounds before starting the game
 - Add a back button to let players change their theme or avatar choice